paubric/python-clairvoyance/README.md

 # Clairvoyance
-Modular microframework which performs some basic data mining by generating directed graphs through a number of transforms.
+Modular microframework which performs some basic data mining operations by generating directed graphs through a number of transforms.
 It works mostly by leveraging the power of third-party public APIs.

 ## Background
 An open API (often referred to as a public API) is a publicly available application programming interface that provides developers with programmatic access to a proprietary software application or web service.
 Combining free public APIs from **data processing** services like Algorithmia, **social networks** like Twitter, **geolocators** like Google etc. results in a useful swiss army knife for data mining.

 ## Usage
-After you import the `clairvoyance.core` and a transform package, you can create an instance of a graph and perform operations with it.
+After you import the `clairvoyance.core` and transform packages, you can create an instance of a graph and perform operations with it.
 Let's create an instance.
 ```
 G = core.Graph()
 ```
-Let's add a node in the graph, an entity called `Jane` entity of type `string`.
+Let's add a node in the graph, an entity called `Jane` of type `string`.
 ```
 G.add_entity('Jane', 'string')
 ```